micmejia/bible-dump/AMPC/Philippians/Phil 1.md

-For I am well assured _and_ indeed know that through your prayers and a [^h]bountiful supply of the Spirit of Jesus Christ (the Messiah) this will turn out for my preservation (for the spiritual health and [^i]welfare of my own soul) _and_ avail toward the saving work of the Gospel.
+For I am well assured _and_ indeed know that through your prayers and a bountiful supply of the Spirit of Jesus Christ (the Messiah) this will turn out for my preservation (for the spiritual health and welfare of my own soul) _and_ avail toward the saving work of the Gospel.